evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

   </span>
   <span>(2)</span>
 </div>
-where `A` is initial number of infected people at time zero, and `e` is about 2.718.
+where `A` is initial number of infected people at time zero, and `e` is another number equal to about 2.718.

 This is a very simple infection model but it can be accurate at the beginning of an epidemic.
-If we start with just one infected person (`A=1`) and use `r=1`, then after just five days the number of infected people will be nearly 150 (Fig. 1).
+If we start with just one infected person (`A=1`) and use rate `r=1`, then after just five days the number of infected people will be nearly 150 (Fig. 1).

 <div class='isTextCentered'>
   <img src='/image/blog/2020-03-12-model-covid19-with-logistic-function/0030_exponential_growth_of_infection.png' alt='Exponential growth of infection' class='isMax500PxWide isTextCentered' >